captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 I've got it.
 Here we go, take two.
 (She hoists the box with the dolls and exits upstairs.)
+18
 2.
 (Morning.
-Küchen.)
+Kitchen.)
 (SHARON on the phone with her son.)
 ---
 ## SHARON:
 (Excited, sotto voce.)
 And here's the other thing!
-She's a homosexuan (Beat.)
+She's a homosexual!
+(Beat.)
 Well I don't care OF COURSE, but you asked if anything interesting happened, and I thought that was interesting.
 (Beat.)
 Also she used to be a potter
 she said she made voodoo dolls but